abrad45/amortization-calc/readme.md

 # Amortization Calculator

-Save money on your student loans with this amortization (loan-payoff) calculator.
+When are you going to pay off your student loan?
+How much could you save if you just paid $25 or $50 more a month?
+Arm yourself with the knowledge you need to quickly pay off your student loans with this amortization (loan payoff) calculator.

 ## Notes about Calculations